lxfater/windows-scheduler/README.md

 For Windows XP and Windows Server 2003, or previous, there are options not supported.
 More info [msdn.microsoft.com/Schtasks.exe](https://msdn.microsoft.com/en-us/library/windows/desktop/bb736357(v=vs.85).aspx)

+# Improvement
+1. Disable the parameters check of start_date and end_date since the valid date formats depend on the setting of the Short date in Regional and Language Options.
+2. Try the hide the cmd window when trying to execute the commands.

 ## Usage

 #### Install